- 📖 Geeky Medics OSCE Book

 Explore the patient’s expectations of the consultation:

 You should summarise emergency contraception options, including their suitability for the patient.
-In doing so, you will be able to help the patient to make an informed decision about their options.
+In doing so, you can help the patient make an informed decision about their options.

 “Thank you for discussing your background with me.
 Let’s talk about emergency contraception.”